B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 The double number line also highlights relationships that can be used to solve a problem.
 It can, for example, be used instead of a ratio table to solve the previous problem.

-Students then locate ratios on the right that are equivalent to the one given in order to solve the problem.
+Students locate ratios on the number line that are equivalent to the one given in order to solve the problem.
 They can choose the ratios according to their needs and their understanding of the problem.
 Here are two different ways to solve the problem using a double number line.

 Solution 1